jimmypw/doc-tak/docs/source/index.rst

    /takserver/index

-Takserver unofficial documentation aims to provided the much needed documentation that TAK products so desperately deserve.
+TAK unofficial documentation aims to provided the much needed documentation that TAK products so desperately deserve.
 This is a commuity effort to provide meaningful documentation.